Patents - Eurasia: Lexology GTDT Practice Guides

 A patent applicant can file one or more divisional patent applications to pursue different or new claims to those disclosed in the parent application.

-A Eurasian patent cannot be granted based on the divisional application if the claims are identical to those in the parent application.
+A Eurasian patent cannot be granted based on the divisional application if the claims are identical in their scope to those in the parent application.

 Patent office appeals